Self-induced abortion: History

 Dr. David Reuben mentions that many African women use a carved wooden "abortion stick" to induce, which has often been handed down.

 A study concluded in 1968 determined that over 500,000 illegal abortions were performed every year in the United States, a portion of which were performed by women acting alone.
 The study suggested that the number of women dying as a result of self-induced abortions exceeded those resulting from abortions performed by another person.
 A 1979 study noted that many women who required hospitalization following self-induced abortion attempts were admitted under the pretext of having had a miscarriage or spontaneous abortion.

-WHO estimates that approximately 25 million abortions continue to be performed unsafely each year.
+WHO estimates that approximately 25 million abortions continue to be performed unsafely each year both clinically and self-induced.
 Around 7 million women are admitted to hospitals every year in developing countries and between 4.7% – 13.2% of all maternal deaths can be attributed to unsafe abortion.
 Almost every one of these deaths and disabilities could have been prevented through sexual education, family planning, and the provision of safe abortion services.
 Abortion pills, which were first used by Brazilian women in the 1980s, can prevent many of these deaths from unsafe abortion.

 Law

+Iran

+While positions regarding abortion in Islam is one open to varied interpretation by Muslim scholars, in Iran, self-induced abortion, as with other forms of abortion in general, is considered to be a haram act, in accordance a declaration by Ayatollah Khomeini that all forms of abortion are forbidden, mirroring a common position held under Shi'ite interpretation of Sharia law.
+As a result, a diyya of approximately 1000 dinar is issued for the abortion of male fetuses and half of that amount for female ones, though the diyya is lowered to 60 dinar, the parent must pay the diyya to child's kin.